 Administrative Assistant and Client Relations Specialist

+Allison has worked with TBS since 2011.
 Allison has many years of customer service and administration experience.
 Prior to joining The Bright Solutions, she worked primarily in healthcare organizations and had direct experience assisting doctors in all aspects of office management.
-Allison earned an Associate’s Degree in Arts and Sciences from The College of Southern Maryland, and is an active volunteer with her church.
+Allison earned an Associate’s Degree in Arts and Sciences from The College of Southern Maryland and is an active volunteer with her church.

 Pam has worked with TBS since 2015.
 Pam Sass has run the business services division of her own bookkeeping and accounting company in Chicago since 2001.
 Her specialty is in taking smaller businesses, streamlining their practices, setting up effective routines, and handling every aspect of their day-to-day operations.
 Alongside this, her services included payroll, taxes, government reporting, Human Resources, accounts payable and receivable, and record-keeping for audits.
 After recently moving to the East Coast, she was hired as an Associate with The Bright Solutions.